intel/llvm/sycl/doc/design/MappingHostAddressesToDeviceEntities.md

   Studio, for example)

-Customizing host compiler allows to avoid issues with debuggers and code coverage tools, but that is not an option if user wants to compile host part of an app with a 3rd-party host compiler.
+Customizing host compiler allows to avoid issues with debuggers and code coverage tools, but that is not an option if a user wants to compile host part of an app with a 3rd-party host compiler.

 Further sections describe the implementation design of both approaches in more